 - Loud rumbling, often compared to the sound of a train or a jet

-In the event of a tornado warning, it is important to take shelter and follow these common tornado safety procedures:
+In the event of a tornado warning, it is important to take shelter and follow some common tornado safety procedures.

-- If you are at home or in a sturdy building, avoid windows and seek shelter in the center-most room on the lowest floor of the house.
+- If you are in a house or in a sturdy building, avoid windows and seek shelter in the center-most room on the lowest floor of the house.
 Use a mattress or heavy piece of furniture as protection against falling debris.

 - If you are in a mobile home or automobile, go outside and lie down on low ground or in a depression or ditch.

 - If you are outside, seek shelter in a sturdy building if one is accessible.
-Otherwise, lie down outside on low ground, avoiding trees and cars which could injure you during a tornado.
+Otherwise, lie down outside on low ground.
+Avoid trees and cars which could injure you during a tornado.

 - Keep your identification on you.
 If you are hurt or disoriented, this can help emergency workers to identify you.